ValorZard/ValorZard/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I'm Srayan Jana.
-A programmer, writer, and game designer. he/they.
+I'm a programmer, writer, and game designer.

+pronouns: he/they. bi/pan

 I am a third-year University of California, Irvine Computer Game Science major interested in working in game development.
 I have experience programming in game engines such as Godot, Unity, Unreal, Bevy, and LibGDX.
 I also work on multiple personal projects, including indie games, game jams, short stories, and webcomics.